uk-gov-mirror/ministryofjustice.specialist-publisher/README.md

 ### Services

 Services do things such as previewing a document, creation, updating, showing, withdrawing, queueing.
-This replaces the normal Rails behaviour of completing these actions directly from a controller, instead we call a service registry
+This replaces the normal Rails behaviour of completing these actions directly from a controller, instead we call a service registry for a document in the `AbstractDocumentsController` and then call the individual services like `services.show(document_id).call` where `document_id` is a UUID representing the document.

+## Bin scripts

+Due to the nature of Specialist Publisher and it's document formats, we've added some scripts to do various things such as importing documents as a format and mass publishing.

+- **Importing**: Using a copy of scraped content formatted with a `metadata` and `downloads` folder running these scripts.
+See `doc/importing.md` for how to do an import.
+Important to note that this doesn't do a find_or_create, it will simply create them.
+So running it twice will create duplicates of all the documents.